7k8m/json.filed/README.md

 ----

 + `file`
-    + file is string or generator
+    + file is string or iterator
         + if string, file is path to read and/or write.
             + File format is bson when `.bson`, json when `.json` or `others`.
-        + if generator, above path is generated.
+        + if iterator, above path is iterated.

 ### io
 ````